wdawson/okta.github.io/_source/_posts/2018-01-24-build-your-own-invoicing-service-with-node-coinbase-bitcoin-and-okta.md

 Now that we've done the boring stuff, let's take a look at some code.

-You can either clone the project locally from my Github repository:
+You can either clone the project locally from my GitHub repository:

 ```
 $ git clone https://github.com/rdegges/crypto-invoicer
 ```

-Or you can [fork the project](https://github.com/rdegges/crypto-invoicer) to your own Github account and then clone that locally.
+Or you can [fork the project](https://github.com/rdegges/crypto-invoicer) to your own GitHub account and then clone that locally.
 This might make it easier to make changes and play around with the code as you follow along below.

 Through the rest of this article, I'll assume that you're working inside of the cloned/forked project directory.